We are a ‘Home from home’

 We recognise the importance of offering our resident’s choices.

-Residents should be able to make everyday decisions such as what to wear, what they eat and drink, what time they get up, what time they go to bed, where they spend their time, what they would like to do, who they socialise with, who they maintain contact with.
+Residents should be able to make everyday decisions such as what to wear, what they eat and drink, what time they get up, what time they go to bed, where they spend their time, what they would like to do, who they socialise with and who they maintain contact with.
 Staff demonstrate person-centred care recognising personal preferences and providing support in the way chosen by the resident.

 Dignity, respect and consent are expected to be evident at all times.